aaronburrows/atmos-6050/lab-6/README.md

 posix_time  = datenum(vector_time) - datenum('1970-01-01');
 ```

 Saving your processed variables is pretty simple now.
 Matlab takes the pain out of the process by giving you the `save()` command.
-Pretty simple to use, just tell it the file name followed by the variables you want to store.
+It's pretty simple to use; just tell it the file name followed by the variables you want to store.
 We're adding the `v7.3` option just to be verbose about the file format.
 After the file is saved, use the `whos()` function to poke the file to see what the dimensions are.

 ```Matlab
 % Save in output file